enyojs/enyo-docs/developer-guide/getting-started/bootplate.md

 		sudo npm install -g generator-enyo
 	```

-    This will also install Yeoman, if it is not already installed.
-(Also, note
+    Note that this will install Yeoman, if it is not already installed.
+(Also
-    that `sudo` may not be necessary on all platforms.)
+    note that `sudo` may not be necessary on all platforms.)

 2. Run the generator, specifying the name of your new app: